 Requirements for the Minor

 Students who declared a minor after April 2011 must complete the following requirements.
-If you declared your minor prior to this contact Kelly Finley at firstname.lastname@example.org to verify whether you have satisfied the previous requirements for the minor.
+If you declared your minor prior to April 2011, contact Kelly Finley at firstname.lastname@example.org to verify whether you have satisfied the previous requirements for the minor.

-Women’s and Gender Studies minors have to complete 6 classes in the program (for a total of 18 hours).
+Women’s and Gender Studies minors must complete 6 classes in the program (for a total of 18 hours).
 The specific requirements are:

 *Electives: All WGST courses count as electives.
 Courses offered in other departments that focus on women, gender (which includes masculinity), sexuality, and/or feminism also count as electives.
 See the list below for examples of approved courses.
 Finally, the Director of Women’s and Gender Studies can approve courses offered by other departments on a semester-by-semester basis.